factorial-io/tobey/README.md

 TOBEY_RESULT_REPORTER_DSN=disk:///path/to/results
 ```

-When you configure the crawler to **store results in S3**, it will save the results
+When you configure the crawler to **store results in S3** (or compatible), it will save the results
-to the specified S3 bucket.
+to the specified bucket.
 The results will be organized in a directory structure
 under the optional prefix:

 ```sh
 TOBEY_RESULT_REPORTER_DSN=s3://bucket-name/optional/prefix
 ```

+For a deployment example with S3 storage integration, see [`examples/s3/compose.yml`](examples/s3/compose.yml).

 Note: When using S3 storage, make sure you have proper AWS credentials configured
 either through environment variables (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`) or